 Mozambique has been identified as the home to the second most diverse set of coral reefs in the world boasting over 400 different species of coral.
 But reefs worldwide are under threat from warming sea surface temperatures, ocean acidification, pollution by sediment and the habitat destruction caused by unsustainable fishing.
 In Mozambique, Eden Reforestation saw the promise of revitalising mangrove forests to not only sequester carbon and empower the local communities but also to improve the surrounding reefs and aquatic life.

 In late 2018 Eden Reforestation launched its first mangrove restoration site in Mozambique at Matubo Bay.
-Close to the nation's capital this area was extensively degraded and a prime location for Eden Reforestation's premier restoration project in the country.
-They sought to turn this vastly de neutered estuary into a thriving mangrove forest to improve not only the local ecosystem but surrounding communities on land and in the ocean.
+Close to the nation's capital, this area was extensively degraded and a prime location for Eden Reforestation's premier restoration project in the country.
+They sought to turn this vastly degraded estuary into a thriving mangrove forest to improve the local ecosystem and surrounding communities, on land and in the ocean.

-Matubo bay is home to a number of species of special concern such as endangered Dugongs, 5 species of turtles and the nearby Inhaca Island serves as a home to 33% of all bird species in southern Africa.
+Matubo Bay is home to a number of species of special concern such as endangered Dugongs and five species of turtles while the nearby Inhaca Island is home to 33% of all bird species in southern Africa.

 The Purple Banded Sunbird and Black Throated Wattle eye are two of Inhaca Islands Mangrove Swamp residents.
-Edens Mangrove forests not only improves life in Matubo Bay but also on the neighbouring Inhaca Island.
+Eden's Mangrove forests not only improve life in Matubo Bay but also on the neighbouring Inhaca Island.
 These amazing birds flourish in healthy mangrove swamps and maintain the region's immensely important biodiversity.

-Help us help Eden Reforestation in expanding this promising project.
-Eden Reforestationhas already planted 12,315,808 trees across six sites, employing 38 people and created 123 thousand working days!
+Help us support Eden Reforestation in expanding this promising project.
+Eden Reforestation has already planted 12,315,808 trees across six sites, employing 38 people and creating 123,000 working days!